ndriannazriel/mindsdb-ai-agent/README.md

     docker run -p 47334:47334 -p 47335:47335 mindsdb/mindsdb
     ```
 3.  **Mindsdb**: Follow [Reference1](Reference1.md) and [Reference2](Reference2.md)
+4.  **Python Integration**: Connect from a website or a local computer to the agent.

 For detailed setup instructions, including database connection specifics and API key management, please refer to the [INSTALLATION Guide](docs/INSTALLATION.md).